Ballistic Research Laboratory: Computers

 As high-speed computation became a major Army priority, BRL played a major role in the development of the modern computer as the lab worked to increase the pace of military calculations.
 In addition to aiding the development of some of the world's earliest electronic computers, BRL focused on making advancements in both hardware and software with an emphasis on augmenting the speed of operation, ease of programming, and overall economy of their computers.
 After the successful demonstration of its early electronic computers, BRL continued to invest heavily in high speed computation research.
 In 1956, researchers at BRL began developing a new computer on their own called the Ballistic Research Laboratories Electronic Scientific Computer, or BRLESC.
-Completed in 1961, it was very briefly considered the world's fastest computer before it was quickly outperformed by the IBM 7030 Stretch.
-In 1967, BRL developed a solid-state digital computer called the BRLESC II, which was designed to run 200 times faster than the ORDVAC.
+Completed in 1961, it was briefly considered the world's fastest computer before it was quickly outperformed by the IBM 7030 Stretch.
+In 1967, BRL developed a solid-state digital computer called the BRLESC II, which was designed to run 200 times faster than ORDVAC.
 BRLESC I and II became the last computers designed and developed by BRL.
-After performing around-the-clock operations for more than a decade, both the BRLESC I and II were shut down in 1978.
+After performing around-the-clock operations for more than a decade, both BRLESC I and II were shut down in 1978.
 Despite this, BRL continued to conduct research on high-speed computing and was involved in the development of new hardware and software such as the Heterogeneous Element Processor and ping.